-In the previous tutorial we learned about user interface and how to configure the CameraPixels to your needs.
-In this tutorial we are going to look at the basic interactions in CameraPixels, how to adjust focus and exposure points, how to manually adjust focus, white balance and exposure.
+In the previous tutorial, we learned about the user interface and how to configure the CameraPixels to your needs.
+In this tutorial, we are going to look at the basic interactions in CameraPixels, how to adjust focus and exposure points, how to manually adjust focus, white balance, and exposure.

 The viewfinder of CameraPixels supports four main gestures:

 To adjust both, focus and exposure points at the same time use a single tap with one finger gesture.
 If focus and exposure points are both adjustable, you’ll see a square reticle on the screen.
 If only exposure point is adjustable, for instance, this is the case for most front cameras on iOS devices, you’ll see a circle reticle on the screen.